fan-group/geopriv4j/README.md

 * Various-sized Hilbert Curve - This has been implemented based on the paper by Pingley, Aniket, et al. "Cap: A context-aware privacy protection system for location-based services."
 2009 29th IEEE International Conference on Distributed Computing Systems.
 IEEE, 2009. [paper](https://www2.seas.gwu.edu/~nzhang10/cap/cap/Welcome_files/paper.pdf)
 * Laplace - This method is implemented based on the paper by Andrés, Miguel E., et al.  "Geo-indistinguishability: Differential privacy for location-based systems."
 Proceedings of the 2013 ACM SIGSAC conference on Computer & communications security.
 2013. [paper](http://www.lix.polytechnique.fr/~catuscia/papers/Geolocation/geo.pdf)

+## Usage Examples
+A usage example is provided for each location privacy method.
+Synthetic location traces can be found in "data".

+## Test Android App
+A sample app is provided to illustrate the adoption of location privacy methods.

 *Acknolwedgement:* This research has been supported in part by NSF grant CNS-1951430 and UNC Charlotte.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors.